 About Lundin Mining

 The information in this release is subject to the disclosure requirements of Lundin Mining under the EU Market Abuse Regulation.
-This information was publicly communicated on July 24, 2019 at 8:00 p.m.
-Eastern Time.
+The information was submitted for publication, through the agency of the contact persons set out below on July 28, 2021 at 19:45 Eastern Time.

 Cautionary Statement on Forward-Looking Information

 Certain of the statements made and information contained herein is "forward-looking information" within the meaning of applicable Canadian securities laws.
 All statements other than statements of historical facts included in this document constitute forward-looking information, including but not limited to statements regarding the Company's plans, prospects and business strategies; the Company's guidance on the timing and amount of future production and its expectations regarding the results of operations; expected costs; permitting requirements and timelines; timing and possible outcome of pending litigation; the results of any Preliminary Economic Assessment, Feasibility Study, or Mineral Resource and Mineral Reserve estimations, life of mine estimates, and mine and mine closure plans; anticipated market prices of metals, currency exchange rates, and interest rates; the development and implementation of the Company's Responsible Mining Management System; the Company's ability to comply with contractual and permitting or other regulatory requirements; anticipated exploration and development activities at the Company's projects; and the Company's integration of acquisitions and any anticipated benefits thereof.
 Words such as "believe", "expect", "anticipate", "contemplate", "target", "plan", "goal", "aim", "intend", "continue", "budget", "estimate", "may", "will", "can", "could", "should", "schedule" and similar expressions identify forward-looking statements.